aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 <figure class='fixed'><img src="/images/swiftui-animation-5.gif"/></figure>

 This is a very simple use of `transaction(_:)` but many things are possible: you could change the type of animation, add a delay, or change its duration.
+It’s rad.

-One word of warning from the [documentation](https://developer.apple.com/documentation/SwiftUI/Form/transaction(_:)):
+One word of warning from the [documentation](https://developer.apple.com/documentation/SwiftUI/Form/transaction%28_:%29):

-> Use this modifier on leaf views such as Image or Button rather than container views such as VStack or HStack.
-The transformation applies to all child views within this view; calling transaction(_:) on a container view can lead to unbounded scope of execution depending on the depth of the view hierarchy.
+> Use this modifier on leaf views such as `Image` or `Button` rather than container views such as `VStack` or `HStack`.
+The transformation applies to all child views within this view; calling `transaction(_:)` on a container view can lead to unbounded scope of execution depending on the depth of the view hierarchy.

 ## For animation-heavy Mac apps, consider Catalyst